 Put simply, no, personal loans are usually not taxable as income.
 We cannot give you tax advice and you should consult with a tax professional about your specific situation.
 You generally do not owe taxes on a personal loan unless that loan is forgiven or canceled before you’ve paid it back in full.
 When you take a personal loan, the loan amount is usually not considered to be earned income.

 Why?
 Because loans are temporary and once you’ve paid them back with interest, you haven’t grown your wealth or income with that money.
 However, while your personal loan won’t be taxed as income, you probably won’t be able to deduct the loan interest like you might be able to do with a mortgage or home equity loan.

-While the IRS almost always requires taxes to be paid on money you receive, knowing the key differences between a loan and income could help clarify any confusion when doing your taxes.
+Still, when taking out a personal loan, it’s always wise to be completely up-to-date on all related tax implications.
+While the IRS usually requires taxes to be paid on money you receive, knowing the key differences between a loan and income could help clarify any confusion when doing your taxes.

-The IRS states that when you borrow money – be it from a bank, a peer-to-peer lender or a friend – that’s considered a debt.
-And, generally, that debt does not become taxable unless it is forgiven.
-If that debt is forgiven, you may well owe taxes on the amount you’re no longer obligated to pay.
+The IRS states that when you borrow money — be it from a bank, a peer-to-peer lender or a friend — it is considered debt if you are obligated to pay it back.
+And, generally, that debt does not become taxable unless it is discharged (canceled or forgiven).
+If that debt is discharged, you may well owe taxes on the amount you don’t pay back.

-Loans received that are not taxed as income typically are received in the form of:
+Loans that are not taxed as income include:

 - Personal loans for credit card consolidation or major purchases